Memorial Fountain and Statue

-Memorial Fountain and Statue are a historic fountain and statue located in Memorial Square at Chambersburg in Franklin County, Pennsylvania.
-They were installed in 1878, and built of cast iron.
-The fountain basin is hexagonal and 30 feet in diameter.
+The Memorial Fountain and Statue are an historic fountain and statue that are located in Memorial Square in Chambersburg, Franklin County, Pennsylvania.

+History and notable features

+Installed in 1878 and built of cast iron, the fountain basin is hexagonal and thirty feet in diameter.
 It features eight flower vases positioned around it.
-The central shaft is 26 feet high and topped by a turned finial.
+The central shaft is twenty-six feet high and topped by a turned finial.
 At the base of the shaft are four cherubs riding dolphins.
-Water projects from each of the dolphin's mouths.
-The statue is of a uniformed soldier with rifle, standing 6 feet tall.
+Water projects from each dolphin's mouth.
+The statue is of a uniformed soldier with rifle, standing six feet tall.

-It was listed on the National Register of Historic Places in 1978.
-It is included in the Chambersburg Historic District.
+These objects were listed on the National Register of Historic Places in 1978 and are included in the Chambersburg Historic District.